tryton/trytond/doc/topics/views/index.rst

       list with the sum of all the fields in the column.

     * ``width``: Set the width of the column.

+    * ``expand``: Boolean to specify if the column should be expanded to take available extra space in the view.
+This space is shared equally among all columns that have their "expand" property set to True.
+Resize don't work if this option is enabled.

 Example
 -------